 CSTL Center Coordinator & ACCELERATE Registry Coordinator

 Johnson Khor is the Center Coordinator for the Center for Cytokine Storm Treatment & Laboratory (CSTL) at the University of Pennsylvania as well as the On-Boarding Officer for the CDCN.
-As such, Johnson works as a clinical liaison between the research and clinical sides of the CSTL, assists with various research projects such as the ACCELERATE Natural History Registry, and coordinates the day-to-day needs of the CSTL.
+As such, Johnson works as a clinical liaison between the research and clinical sides of the CSTL, assists with various research projects such as the ACCELERATE Natural History Registry, and coordinates biological sample donation to the CSTL's Castlebank.
 He is currently working on a Masters of Health Care Innovation at the Perelman School of Medicine after graduating from the University of California, Berkeley where he studied Microbial Biology and Education.
-In his free time, Johnson enjoys making music as a Baritone vocalist, baking treats for the CSTL, and reading a good book with a hot cup of coffee.
+In his free time, Johnson enjoys making music as a Baritone vocalist, baking treats for the CSTL, and enjoying a hot cup of coffee.

 Research Project Manager

 Tracey Sikora is a research project manager working on the clinical trial evaluating sirolimus in patients with iMCD.
 Tracey received a Bachelor of Science degree from Cornell University and spent several years studying inherited rare diseases before working in clinical research.
 In addition to her work on Castleman Disease, she specializes in high-risk, multi-site clinical trials, gene therapy trials, and orphan disease trials.

 Dr. Kunfeng Sun, PhD, is a postdoctoral fellow of Basic and Translational Research at CSTL.
 Previously, his research interests have spanned the fields of veterinary medicine, microbiology, and virology.
 Now he is studying the etiology and pathogenesis of iMCD.
 Through elucidating the etiology in iMCD, he hopes to bring something new to the treatment of iMCD patients in the future.